cleanlab/cleanlab/DEVELOPMENT.md

 consistent across editors and IDEs.
 You can install a plugin for your editor, and then your editor will automatically ensure that indentation and line endings match the project style.

+## Adding new modules into the source code

+  You should go through the following checklist if you intend to add new functionality to the package in a separate module.
+- [x] Add brief description of the module’s purpose in a comment at the top of file and docstrings for every function.
+- [x] Import the module `my_module.py` into main [``__init__.py``](cleanlab/__init__.py)
+- [x] Create detailed unit tests (typically in a new file `tests/test_my_module.py`)
+- [x] Add module to docs index pages [here](docs/source/index.rst) and create .rst file [here](docs/source/cleanlab/) (so it appears on [docs.cleanlab.ai](https://docs.cleanlab.ai/stable/index.html))
+- [x] Create a QuickStart [tutorial](docs/source/tutorials) notebook that runs main module functionality in 5min or less and add it to index pages [here](docs/source/tutorials/index.rst) and [here](docs/source/index.rst).
+Clear cell output before pushing.
+- [x] Create an [examples](https://github.com/cleanlab/examples) notebook that runs more advanced module functionality with a more real-world application (can have a longer run time).
+Push with printed cell output.

+## Documentation

+You can build the docs from your local cleanlab version by following [these instructions](docs/README.md#build-the-cleanlab-docs-locally).

+If editing existing docs or adding new tutorials, please first read through our [guidelines](https://github.com/cleanlab/cleanlab/tree/master/docs#tips-for-editing-docstutorials).

 ## Documentation style